homiedopie/beberlei.de/drafts/monolithic_repositories_with_php_and_composer.rst

 each component usable on its own from Composer/Packagist.
 Given my experience from Doctrine I am glad they didn't.

+One important remark about monolithic repositories: It does not automatically lead to a monolithic code-base.
+Especially Symfony2 and ZF2 are a very good example of how you can build individual components with a clean dependency graph.

-At `Qafoo <http://qafoo.com>`_ we have always preferred monolithic project repositories over many small independent ones and advised many customers to choose this approach except in some special cases where going small was economically more efficient.
+At `Qafoo <http://qafoo.com>`_ we have always preferred monolithic project repositories containing several components over many small independent ones.
+We advised many customers to choose this approach except in some special cases where going small was economically more efficient.

-Even if you are not at the scale of Facebook or Google, a single repository still provides their mentioned benefits:
+Even if you are not at the scale of Facebook or Google, a single repository still provides the mentioned benefits:

 - Adjusting to constant change by factoring out libraries, merging libraries and introducing new dependencies for multiple projects is much easier when